Derrick Monasterio

 Derrick Leander Monasterio (born August 1, 1995) is a Filipino actor, singer, host and model.
-He is the son of former Filipina actress Tina Monasterio.
+He is the son of Filipina former actress Tina Monasterio.

 Early life and education

 Derrick Leander Monasterio was born on August 1, 1995, in Quezon City, Philippines to George Crimarco, an American lawyer based in L.A California and Tina Monasterio, a former beauty queen and retired actress.

 He has half-sisters both from his father and mother side.

 Monasterio attended high school at Angelicum College in Quezon City.
 He is pursuing a bachelor's degree in Legal Management at San Beda University.

 Business

 In 2020, Monasterio launched QUARANLANCEPH, a home service haircut to help jobless barbers earn a living during pandemic.
 He launched his fitness business Off Grid, a fitness business center with state of the art facility located in Marikina.

-In 2025, he is a proud owner of 5 lots in prime location with 2 lots in Paranque, 2 lots in Antipolo and 1 in Tagaytay, which he plans to build his resthouse.
+In 2025, he purchased 5 lots, 2 lots in Paranque, 2 lots in Antipolo and 1 in Tagaytay, which he plans to build his resthouse.